debbiect246/recipe-app/README.md

 Testing was carried out by human beings.
 The food Tech teacher at my school tested the app with her caribbean recipes and students were able to add and edit their own recipes.
 Details of testing done by testers on a page by page basis is shown below together with images of each page.
+I also tested the app.

 ### Manual Testing